Home » What Cleaning Products Are Safe Around Parrots?

 Virkon S is a disinfectant used in animal husbandry to control the spread of disease-causing pathogens.

-The active ingredients are potassium peroxymonosulfate, sodium lauryl sulfate, and sulfuric acid, which combine to kill viruses and disrupt the cell walls of bacteria and fungi.
+The active ingredients are potassium peroxymonosulfate, sodium lauryl sulfate, and sulfuric acid.
+Together, they kill viruses and disrupt the cell walls of bacteria and fungi.

 Virkon S can disinfect bird cages and surfaces but allow them to dry after usage.